kolzchut/mediawiki-extensions-KZChatbot/README.md

 ## Installation

 1. Download the extension
-2. From the extension root (`./extensions/KZChatbot`) run `git clone git@github.com:kolzchut/react-app-KZChatbot.git resources/ext.KZChatbot.launcher`
-3. Run `composer update` in MediaWiki's installation directory.
-4. Add `wfLoadExtension( 'KZChatbot' );` to `LocalSettings.php` or your custom PHP config file.
+2. Add `wfLoadExtension( 'KZChatbot' );` to `LocalSettings.php` or your custom PHP config file.
-5. Run `php update.php` in MediaWiki's `maintenance` directory.
+3. Run `php update.php` in MediaWiki's `maintenance` directory to update the database
-6. Add the `manage-kolzchut-chatbot` right to the desired group(s) in `$wgGroupPermissions`.
+4. Add the `manage-kolzchut-chatbot` right to the desired group(s) in `$wgGroupPermissions`.

+### Developer installation
+1. Download submodules (`kolzchut/react-app-KZChatbot.git` will be downloaded into `resources/ext.KZChatbot.react`)
+2. To rebuild the React code, run `npm run build`
+3. If there was any change in the React code, increase by one the version number in `resources/ext.KZChatbot.launcher/kzChatbotLauncher.js`.

 ## Configuration